 Backup Client Usage¶

-The command line client is called proxmox-backup-client.
+The command line client for Proxmox Backup Server is called proxmox-backup-client.

 Backup Repository Locations¶